| | | | | | | |

 Why This Recipe Works

-- Easy to Make: All you need to do is to sift the dry ingredients into the wet ingredient to get the batter, before folding in the blueberries.
+• Easy to Make: All you need to do is to sift the dry ingredients into the wet ingredient to get the batter, before folding in the blueberries.
 Divide the batter between the cups of the muffin mold, and bake!
 How much easier does it get?

-- Soft, Fluffy and Tender Inside: Most importantly, these moist blueberry muffins are light, and airy and fluffy inside, and filled with sweet juicy blueberries.
+• Crispy on Top, Tender Inside: With sugar sprinkled on top of the batter, these delicious blueberries muffins turn out beautiful with a crackly crust on top.
+Most importantly, these moist blueberry muffins are light, airy and fluffy with a tender crumb, and filled with sweet juicy blueberries.
 You’ll be begging for seconds and thirds!

 Ingredients You’ll Need:

-(For exact quantities and measurements, please scroll down to the recipe card at the bottom of this post.)
+(For exact quantities, please scroll down to the printable recipe card at the bottom of this post.)

 Ingredient Notes/Substitutions:

-- Gluten-Free All-Purpose Flour: I recommend using a gluten-free all-purpose flour blend that is made with lighter flours and starches (such as rice flour, corn starch, tapioca starch, or potato starch) to ensure a fluffier final texture.
+• Gluten-Free All-Purpose Flour: I recommend using a gluten-free all-purpose flour blend that is made with lighter flours and starches (such as rice flour, corn starch, tapioca starch, or potato starch) to ensure a fluffier final texture.
 I do NOT recommend using a gluten-free blend that includes heavier flours (such as garbanzo bean flour) as that will result in a denser texture.

-- Xanthan Gum: Xanthan gum is the substitute for gluten in gluten-free flours and helps to bind the ingredients together.
+• Xanthan Gum: Xanthan gum is the substitute for gluten in gluten-free flours and helps to bind the ingredients together.
 If you gluten-free flour blend does not already include xanthan gum, make sure you include it for best results.

-- Baking Powder: Baking powder is essential in helping the batter to rise and allows the muffins to have a soft and fluffy texture, so make sure you include it.
+• Baking Powder: Baking powder is essential in helping the batter to rise and allows the muffins to have a soft and fluffy texture, so make sure you include it.
 If you are Celiac or gluten-intolerant, make sure you use certified gluten-free baking powder.

-- Spices: I added a bit of ground cinnamon and ground nutmeg for extra taste and flavor, but feel free to leave them out if you prefer.
+• Spices: I added a bit of ground cinnamon and ground nutmeg for extra taste and flavor, but feel free to leave them out if you prefer.

-- Eggs: Eggs helps to give lift and fluffiness to the batter.
+• Eggs: Eggs helps to give lift and fluffiness to the batter.
 I personally have not tried this without eggs.
-However, if you allergic to eggs, you may try to replace the eggs with aquafaba, flax eggs or an egg replacer instead.
+However, if you allergic to eggs, you may try to replace the eggs with aquafaba, flax eggs or an egg-replacer instead.

-- Sugar: I used regular white sugar, but you can also use brown sugar if you prefer.
-If you like your muffins less sweet, simply use slightly less sugar (or leave out the extra 2 tablespoons of sugar that’s sprinkled on top of the batter).
-If you diabetic or insulin-resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index).
+• Sugar: I used regular white sugar, but you can also use light brown sugar if you prefer.
+If you diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index).

 How to Make Gluten-Free Blueberry Muffins (Step by Step)